Blobby Volley: Features

-Network games are possible in Blobby Volley where you can play against another human opponent.
-Locally, you can also play with another human opponent on the same system or against the AI.
-Blobby Volley allows you to configure keyboard and mouse controls, the colors of the blobs and the background image.
-Blobby Volley is available in three languages (German, English and French) and also gives an insight into a history of game statistics (wins, losses).
+Network games are possible in Blobby Volley where the players can play against another human opponent.
+Locally, they can also play with another human opponent on the same system or against the AI.
+Blobby Volley allows players to configure keyboard and mouse controls, the colors of the blobs and the background image.
+The game is available in three languages (German, English and French) and also gives an insight into a history of game statistics (wins, losses).

 There are community made mods available for the game.
-For instance Quick Game which is a modification for Blobby Volley which speeds up the game and reduces the winning number of points to 10.
+For instance Quick Game is a modification for Blobby Volley which speeds up the game and reduces the winning number of points to 10.

 History

 Blobby Volley was originally written in Delphi by Daniel Skoraszewsky with graphics by Silvio Mummert.
 Version 1.0 was released in November 2000 on the authors' homepage as Freeware for PCs with Windows.
 Development ended around 2005 with version 1.8.